 Diverse people benefit from relationships with others in similar situations.
 If your organization is large enough, create opportunities for those within the LGBTQI+ to connect.
 Smaller organizations can help foster relationships externally.
 Involve employees in the creation of any affinity groups or mentorship programs to better learn what they need.
 Make leadership development opportunities available and help facilitate things like external speaking engagements.

 Don’t restrict LGBTQI+ discussions or celebrations just to that community.
-Help create an environment of allyship but enabling others to get involved.
+Help create an environment of allyship by enabling others to get involved.
 Invite speakers to present on topics to the entire company.
 Encourage employees to include their preferred pronouns as part of their email signatures or video conferencing platform profiles.
 Provide managers with training geared towards supporting LGBTQ+ employees.
 Make sure there are ways for people to report issues of discrimination or hate that they might witness.

 Soliciting feedback from underrepresented groups can be tricky since you want to understand specific concerns but don’t want to violate confidentiality.
 If you have a survey consultant, they should be able to provide advice on best practices for measuring sensitive topics.
 Consider asking for demographic questions around identity, if appropriate for your organization, but make sure your communications around privacy, data policies, and data use are clear.
 (Multinational corporations operating in very intolerant areas of the globe where homosexuality is illegal need to tread particularly carefully here and ensure that their survey vendor adheres to the strictest data protection policies and methods.)

 Besides just being the right thing to do, organizations that score higher in diversity issues on employee surveys tend to be more resilient and outperform other companies.
-If you want to learn more about how best to measure DEI+B join OrgVitality Partner and Vice President Victoria Hendrickson

 If you want help measuring or understanding LGBTQI+ issues within your organization, check out our Free Ebook below or Book a Free Consultation with a Consultant today.